Our health information and treatment access program, Live Hep C Free is run by people who have experience of living with hep C.

 - family or cares of people living with viral hepatitis (especially during treatment for hepatitis)

-We apply person-centred approach ("short term, solution-focused counselling therapy") to counselling and work with our clients toward finding their strengths, building resilience, creating pathways and strategies to improve self-care, resolve issues, finding solutions to problems and empower our clients to live create lasting changes to make life healthier and more fulfilling.
+We apply person-centred, wellness-focused approach to counselling and work with our clients toward finding their strengths, building resilience, creating pathways and strategies to improve self-care, resolve issues, finding solutions to problems and empower our clients to live create lasting changes to make life healthier and more fulfilling.

 "Thank you!
 Thank you! for all the support your wonderful service provides.
 Let's Talk Counselling at HNSW is the ONLY support I have and I would not have made it through treatment (10 days to go :)) without you all!"